genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/03_generate-the-trading-app.md

 Now let's move on to the Market Data module, starting by building the trade table.

-Once we created bth these modules, we will have a Positions app.
+Once you have created both these modules, you will have a Positions app.

 ## The source spreadsheet